What is an Ectopic Pregnancy?

-During your appointment, your doctor will perform a pelvic exam, an ultrasound, and blood test to check for pregnancy hormones.
+During your appointment, your doctor will perform a pelvic exam, an ultrasound, and a blood test to check for pregnancy hormones.
 These three can usually confirm the diagnosis.

 Ectopic Pregnancy Treatments

-An ectopic pregnancy cannot continue, and must be treated as a life-threatening condition.
+An ectopic pregnancy cannot continue and must be treated as a life-threatening condition.
 Treatment varies depending on whether or not the Fallopian tube has burst.